Michel Majerus

 Michel Majerus (9 June 1967 – 6 November 2002) was a Luxembourgish artist who combined painting with digital media in his work.
-He lived and worked in Berlin until his untimely death in a plane crash on November 2002.
+He lived and worked in Berlin until his untimely death in a plane crash in November 2002.

 Early life and education

 Majerus was born in Esch-sur-Alzette, Luxembourg, in 1967.
 In 1986, Majerus began to study at the State Academy of Fine Arts Stuttgart, graduating in 1992.